TheSageMaster/Rust-Ethereum-Address-From-PrivateKey/README.md

 # Ethereum Address Generator
 This Rust project is designed to convert Ethereum private keys into their corresponding Ethereum addresses.
-It reads private keys from a file and generates both compressed and uncompressed Bitcoin addresses and WIFs for each key.
+It reads private keys from a file and generates an EIP-55 Compliant Ethereum address.

 # Features
 1. Reads hexadecimal private keys from an external file.
-2. Converts private keys to both compressed and uncompressed WIF.
-3. Generates both compressed and uncompressed Bitcoin addresses.
+2. Generates EIP-55 Compliant Ethereum Address.
-4. Utilizes robust cryptographic functions with a focus on accuracy and security.
+3. Utilizes robust cryptographic functions with a focus on accuracy and security.

 # Prerequisites
 Before running this project, ensure you have Rust installed on your machine.
 Follow the instructions at The Rust Programming Language to set it up.